What Legacy

 This advanced cognition has not simply replaced the billions of years of evolution from which we have emerged.
 Our brains are not separate from our bodies or even ‘connected to’ them.
 Rather, they are embodied within us in order to help us – the living organism – survive in the world.

-All this has very practical consequences, as our deep biology is the architect of our brain and its functions, wiring and processes: memories helped our ancestors know where food and predators lay, emotions acted as ‘tags’ on experiences to avoid or repeat, feelings were a shortcut to judge the overall state of the organism, imagination helped us to create alternative scenarios without having to place ourselves in harm’s way, etc., etc. That we can now use our memories to regale our grandchildren with heroic stories of our youth, express our emotions in emojis, experience feelings in the tingling in our spines as we listen to music or imagine a 5 year strategic plan does not detract from their adaptive origins.
+All this has very practical consequences, as our deep biology is the architect of our brain and its functions, wiring and processes: memories helped our (pre-human) ancestors know where food and predators lay, emotions helped our ancestors react quickly and adaptively to situations, feelings were a shortcut to judge the overall state of the organism, imagination helped us to create alternative scenarios without having to place ourselves in harm’s way, etc., etc. That we can now use our memories to regale our grandchildren with heroic stories of our youth, express our emotions in emojis, experience feelings in the tingling in our spines as we listen to music or imagine a 5 year strategic plan does not detract from their adaptive origins.
 Indeed, it is precisely by understanding their origins and how they work which allows us to take ownership of and leverage them.
 That is, while we are not prisoners of our biology, we would be well-advised to work with, rather than against, it.

 But understanding our brains in the framework of evolution not only empowers us to take more control over our thoughts and actions.
 It also places humans – us living organisms – firmly in nature; exactly where we belong.